Here are the Cabinet members and others around Trump who have been tested - KESQ

 Here are the Cabinet members and others around Trump who have been tested

-Here is the testing status of family members and senior government officials around him:
+Here is the testing status of some of the President’s family members, senior government officials and advisers:

 Top Trump aide Hope Hicks

-Hope Hicks, one of President Donald Trump’s closest aides, tested positive for coronavirus on Thursday.
+Hicks, one of Trump’s closest aides, tested positive for coronavirus on Thursday.

-Treasury Secretary Steven Mnuchin, who has had in-person meetings with House Speaker Nancy Pelosi, tested negative on Friday morning, according to a tweet from his spokesperson Monica Crowley.
-He will continue to be tested daily.

 Vice President Mike Pence and second lady Karen Pence